genius-invokation/genius-invokation/README.en.md

 ## [About Development](./docs/development/README.md)

+If you are interested in our project or want to have more infomation, welcome to join our [discord server](https://discord.gg/vGjh6XAKqk).

 The above link provides access to (possibly outdated) development documentation and notes.

 All English content should refer to the Chinese content.